 Create saved searches on eBay for the uniform pieces you are looking for.
-For example, save to your account “navy skort 8” and eBay will email you daily with all of the new listings fitting your criteria.
-When you find one that you like, and it’s got a great price, snag it.
-Oftentimes, you will find a lot of uniform clothing all in one size.
+For example, save to your account “navy skort 8,” and eBay will email you daily with all of the new listings fitting your criteria.
+Snag it when you find one that you like, and it’s got a great price.
+Oftentimes, you will find many uniform clothing in one size.
 This is a great way to start a uniform wardrobe.

 6. Choose darker colors.

 I love white, so I made the mistake the first year of buying mostly white shirts.
 You can imagine how long those lasted with a 3 and 6-year-old.
 If you have a choice, choose the darker colors that your school allows your children to wear.
 My kids mostly wear red, navy, and green now.

 One thing to love about uniforms is that you don’t need much.
 If you can do a load or two of laundry each weekend, you only need 5-6 shirts, 2-3 pants or shorts, 1-2 dresses or skirts, 5 socks, and a pair of shoes.
 With some of the tips above, you could score all that for less than $100!